RyanDBarnett/climb-on/README.md

 # Climb On

 Climb on is an application that allows a user to search the Colorado area for a place to climb, an area to climb, and a route to climb.
-It allows a user to sort routes by routes by difficulty or type of climbing available.
+It allows a user to sort routes by difficulty or type of climbing available.

 ## About